Instance-based Counterfactual Explanations for Time Series Classification: Introduction

-\section{1 Introduction}
+\section{Introduction}

-In recent years, the predictive success of machine learning systems has been undermined by their lack of interpretability, and there have been growing public calls for fairness, accountability, and transparency in the decisions of intelligent systems \cite{gunning2017explainable}.
-These challenges have led to major efforts in Explainable AI (XAI) where a raft of techniques have been developed to shed light on opaque predictions.
-Many of these explanation methods provide users with post-hoc, example-based justifications such as factual explanations (i.e., ``You were refused a loan because your profile is the same person X who was also refused''; see e.g., \cite{Keane2019}) or post-hoc counterfactual explanations (i.e., ``If your salary was higher you would have received the loan''; see e.g., \cite{Byrne2019, Mittelstadt2019}).
-Most of this XAI research focuses on tabular and image data, with less attention being given to the explanation of time series data \cite{nguyenmodel}.
-Indeed, we have found no work showing how post-hoc counterfactual explanations \cite{miller2019explanation}, could be computed for time series predictions.
-Hence, in this paper, we propose \textit{Native-Guide}, a novel model agnostic post-hoc explanation technique for time series classifiers that provides factual and counterfactual explanations for their predictions.\\
+In recent years, the predictive success of machine learning systems has been undermined by their lack of interpretability and beset by growing public disquiet about the fairness, accountability, and transparency of intelligent systems \cite{gunning2019darpa, adadi2018peeking}.
+These challenges have led to major efforts in Explainable AI (XAI), where a raft of techniques has been developed to shed light on opaque predictions.
+Most of this research focuses on image and tabular data, with less attention being given to the explanation of time series data \cite{nguyenmodel}.
+Explaining time series predictions, arguably, presents a whole new set of issues for XAI, due to the multi-dimensional nature of the data, strong feature dependencies, and the need to define the contexts where explanations could be used.
+In this paper, we advance an explainable case-based reasoning (XCBR) solution to this XAI problem.

-\textbf{Paper Outline:} In the remainder of the introduction, we review related work on explaining time series models, before considering why counterfactual explanations might be especially useful.
-Then, in Section 2, we outline some of the problems that arise in finding and evaluating counterfactual explanations, before presenting \textit{Native-Guide} as a solution and describing how to evaluate explanations (see Section 3).
-In Sections 4 and 5, we present a case study, involving a climate prediction task, and then report results from tests on 38 benchmark data sets from the UCR archive \cite{Dau2019}.
-Section 6 concludes with a consideration of issues arising from this work and opportunities for future research.
+Recently, a variety of CBR methods for XAI has been proposed (see \cite{schoenborn2020explainable} for a review).
+For image and tabular data, these XCBR techniques provide factual, example-based explanations (e.g., \cite{kk2019survey, sormo_explanation_2005}), feature-importance explanations (CBR-LIME; \cite{recio2020cbr}), and counterfactual explanations \cite{keane2020good}.
+In particular, counterfactual explanations have become popular as a post-hoc explanation technique, with over 100 distinct methods being proposed \cite{keane2021if}.
+However, few of these methods consider the explanation of time series \cite{Karlsson2018, guidotti2020explainingtime, ates2020counterfactual, delaney2020instance}.
+Hence, we advance \textit{Native Guide}, a novel model-agnostic explanation technique for time series classification (TSC) systems that provides counterfactual explanations for their predictions.